Junjie-Mu/LocalGeoLite/README.md

 # LocalGeoLite

-**LocalGeoLite** is a GIS AI assistant powered by a local large language model, designed to generate GIS-related code and answer questions!
+**LocalGeoLite** is a GIS AI assistant powered by a local large language model, designed to generate GIS-related code and answer GIS-related questions!

 ## Features